RAIK283H/pathfinding-code-rmunjewar/README.md

 This statistic tracks the total number of unique nodes each player visits during their traversal from the start node to the exit node.
 This metric gives insight into how efficiently a player navigates through the graph:
 Test Player: Typically follows a straight line and visits fewer nodes since it uses an ideal path.
 Random Player: Tends to visit more nodes due to its random movements, often wandering before hitting the target and exit node.

+Did work on extra credit by implementing A\* algorithmn.